-My loved one was able to grasp the brass ring, affording medical costs by cashing in her retirement savings, while enduring a stressful ‘proving ground’ environment at work that seemed to rest on her complete ability to remain undetected, also called “stealth.”
-She has the good fortune of ‘passing’.
-Today she thrives, proving that gender dysphoria is not indicative of a character, psychotic, or sexual disorder, and that a civilized society can be taught to have compassion for those it has not understood.
+My loved one was able to grasp the brass ring, affording medical costs by cashing in her retirement savings, while enduring a stressful ‘proving ground’ environment at work that demanded her complete ability to remain undetected, also called “going stealth.”
+She has the good fortune of ‘passing’. (but what she hadn’t during those repressive times?)
+Today she thrives, proving that gender dysphoria is not indicative of a character, psychotic, or sexual disorder, and that a civilized society must and can be taught to have compassion for those it has not understood.

 Today more insurance plans cover the costs of genital surgery, and most cover hormone therapy and psychotherapy.
 In Colorado, the law forbids transphobic actions by employers and landlords.
-Two carriers, Kaiser Permanente and the new Colorado Health Co-Op, offer surgery, though with differing options as to choice of surgeon (KP has only one so far, Dr. Toby Meltzer, who is quite highly regarded).
+Two Colorado medical institutions offer gender-affirming surgeries: Denver Health and University of Colorado Health (UC Health).

 Many gender dysphoric people need to make the transition but know they will never ‘pass’ even with expensive facial feminization surgery (FFS), state-of-the-art masculinizing genital surgery and decades of hormone therapy.
 They face the dilemma of living authentically and carrying themselves with dignity in the face of social stigma.
-But Western society is maturing in its ability to accept and understand transgender and transsexual people–aided by the coming-out stories of celebrities like actor Laverne Cox, film director Lana Wachowski (The Matrix) and others.
-My philosophy of transgender care includes helping clients see their presentation accurately, and “toughen their emotional skins” adequately while experimenting with taking their privately-lived gender expression out into safe venues, such as in therapy groups I lead and out into public life.
+Not everyone wants to or can live “out and proud.”
+But Western society is maturing in its ability to accept and understand transgender and gender non-conforming people–aided by the coming-out stories of celebrities like actor Laverne Cox, film director Lana Wachowski (The Matrix) and others.
+My philosophy of transgender care includes helping clients see their presentation accurately, and “toughen their emotional skins” adequately while experimenting with taking their privately-lived gender expression out into safe venues.
+The Transgender Center of the Rockies and the GLBT Community Center of Colorado both are great resources.
 The Standard of Care of WPATH advises this gradual adjustment to living publicly in one’s true gender, before genital sex surgery is recommended.

-My role is to assess, offer counseling, and recommend my clients for hormone therapy and surgery, helping them know the risks and benefits and without unrealistic ideas about how their lives will and will not change after transitioning.
+My role is to assess, offer counseling, and recommend my clients for hormone therapy and/or surgery, helping them know the risks and benefits and without unrealistic ideas about how their lives will and will not change after transitioning.
 I help clients to thrive in the world, with good self-esteem and coping skills when ‘read’.
-Transsexual people must become realistic, but need not become passable: only strong enough and wise enough to live in society proudly and successfully.
-They have ultimate decision making power about living ‘out’.
-I have worked with over 500 transsexual clients, for as little as a few months for those who come to me already successfully living full-time, to as long as several years in many cases, until we have reached this goal.
-It is not a fast process: it takes as long as it takes.
+Transgender people must be realistic about the real risks.
+And they must find community to become strong enough and wise enough to live in society proudly and successfully.
+They have ultimate decision-making power about living ‘out’.
+I have worked with 1000s of transgender clients, for as little as a few months, to as long as several years in many cases, until we reach your goal.

-I have worked with over hundreds of transgender/transsexual adults (and lately, teens 16 and older) and their families and spouses as needed.
-I understand the needs for expert assessment and support when medical and social transition is the best route to psychological (and when clients ask, spiritual wholeness as well: I am also a trained pastoral/spiritual therapist).
-I provide consultation to therapists, psychologists and psychiatrists with transsexual clients, and supervise graduate student therapists according to the Standards of Care of WPATH, of which I am an active member.
+I work with transgender people and their families and spouses as needed.
+I understand the need for expert assessment and support when medical and social transition is the best route to psychological (and when clients ask, spiritual wholeness as well: I am also a trained pastoral/spiritual therapist).
+I provide consultation to therapists, psychologists and psychiatrists with transgender clients, according to the Standards of Care of WPATH, of which I am an active member.
 Please visit About Dr. Thor for more information.